holehouse-lab/soursop/README.md

 Copyright (c) 2015-2019, Alex Holehouse.
 This is a MolSSI-sponsored project.

 #### Authors (alphabetical order)
-Alex Holehouse, Jared Lalamnsingh, Alex Keeley, Kiersten Ruff
+Alex Holehouse, Jared Lalmansingh, Alex Keeley, Kiersten Ruff

 #### Acknowledgements
 Project based on the